The work attitudes of employees greatly influences their job performance, as you’d well know if you’ve been in business for 5 years and employ people.

 Learning isn’t expensive, ignorance is.

-You only pay to learn once, and it only takes months.
-Then you get to benefit for years.
+You only pay to learn once, and for recruitment skills to build a complete system for your business it only one month.
+Then you benefit for years.